ExtendRealityLtd/VRTK/README.md

 ## Frequently Asked Questions

-If you have an issue or question then check the [FAQ] document to see if your query has already been answered.
+If you have an issue or question then check the [FAQ.md] document to see if your query has already been answered.

 ## Getting Started